renode/renode-docs/source/introduction/testing.rst

     $ renode-test my_tests.robot additional_tests.robot extra_tests.robot

-The tests will be executed in the same order as the arguments were provided in.
+The tests will be executed in the order the arguments were provided in.

 An alternative way is to prepare a ``yaml`` file with the list of tests to execute, e.g.::